ArduPilot/ardupilot_wiki/dev/source/docs/apmcopter-adding-a-new-flight-mode.rst

 Adding a New Flight Mode to Copter
 ==================================

-This section covers the basics of how to create a new high level flight mode (i.e. equivalent of Stabilize, Loiter, etc) in Copter-3.6 (and higher).
+This section covers the basics of how to create a new high level flight mode (i.e. equivalent of Stabilize, Loiter, etc)

 As a reference the diagram below provides a high level view of Copter's architecture.